smittytone/Notepad2Bmp/README.md

 Grab a screen on the NC100 using **Control**-**Shift**-**S**.
 This will save a file named `s.a` in memory.
 Note that the extension, but not the file name, changes with each new screenshot: it will run through valid Ascii characters, ie. `s.a`, `s.b`, `s.c` etc.

-Copy the screenshot to your computer using XModem transfer, then run:
+Copy the screenshot to your computer using xmodem transfer, then run:

 ```shell
 notepad2bmp s.a screenshot.bmp